 About Bondora

-Bondora is an Estonian P2P platform, founded in March 2008, where investors can invest in a variety of European consumer loans.
-In terms of track record, Bondora is among the oldest and most established P2P platforms in Europe.
+Bondora is an Estonian P2P platform, founded in March 2008, where investors can invest in a variety of European consumer loans and earn a return of up to 6%.
+Considering its long history, the company is one of the oldest and most experienced P2P platforms in Europe.

 The Origin Story